 Here is the link for the OHAYAMI BUS COMPANY WEBSITE: http://www.ohayamitrans.com/

-Hope this help you decide on your trip to Banaue.
+I hope this helps you decide on your trip to Banaue.

 For more photos you can follow on Flickr.